Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid: Supplementary Material for ``Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid"

 Under the Wick rotation from the imaginary time to the real time,

 we obtain

-Note that $V_C$ and $V_S$ in Eqs.~(\ref{eqn5-33}) should be multiplied by $\mathrm{i}$ to have the conventional voltages (see Eqs.~(11) in the main text and Eq.~(\ref{eqn5-0})). $I_C$ and $I_S$ are the charge and spin currents in the hole layer.
+$I_C$ and $I_S$ are the charge and spin currents in the hole layer.
 The charge current in the electron layer must be along in the opposite direction to that in the hole layer,

 The spin current $I_S$ is defined as a difference between the charge current of the hole layer with up spin (along $+x$) and the charge current of the hole layer with down spin,